Icenium/bond-content/quick-start/1-build-image-gallery.md

 [![Google Play](images/google-play-icon.png)](https://play.google.com/store/apps/details?id=com.telerik.AppBuilder&hl=en)
 [![Windows Phone Store](images/windows-phone-store-icon.png)](https://www.windowsphone.com/en-us/store/app/appbuilder/0171d46b-b5f2-43d9-a36b-0a78c9692aab?signin=true)

 * **c**.
-In the browser, select **Run** --> **Build**, select your device's platform (iOS/Android/Windows Phone), choose "AppBuilder companion app", and click Next.
-* **d**.
 Open the AppBuilder app on your device, and then use a two-finger swipe to reveal the companion app's menu.
-Click the “QR Scanner” option in the menu and use the integrated scanner to scan the QR code displayed in the browser.
 ![Using a two-finger swipe on your device](images/swipe.png)

+* **d**.
+In the browser, select **Run** --> **Build**, select your device's platform, choose "AppBuilder companion app", and click Next.
+Once the build finishes, tap the "QR Scanner" option in the AppBuilder app's menu and use the integrated scanner to scan the generated QR code.

 <hr data-action="end" />